TN 273 (07-24)

 • Another check digit.

-1. Reviewing Hungarian bank data
+1. Reviewing Hungary bank data

 3. Applying the remainder of the bank data before payment

-When a payment for Hungary arrives, FRBKC checks the payment against the information for that beneficiary on ITS.gov .
+When a payment for Hungary arrives, FRBKC checks the payment against the information for that beneficiary in ITS.gov .
 If the information matches, FRBKC adds the remaining characters to complete the IBAN.
 If the information does not match, FRBKC sends the payment information to the U.S. Embassy in Budapest to resolve the discrepancy.

 IF…